GligorcoGligorov/OnlineBookStore-Django/README.md

 3. Run the server:
 ### -py manage.py runserver
 4. Open the link provided in the terminal
 > The default is http://localhost:8000/ The admin user credentials are admin,admin.
-For user customer
+For user customer credentials are user, 123asdasd